Did Prigozhin fake his death? These are some claims that support this theory!

 Russia's Civil Aviation Authority said a private plane listing former Kremlin ally Prigozhin as a passenger had crashed north of Moscow, killing all 10 people on board.

-The passengers included Dmitry Utkin, a former Russian officer with the designation "Wagner", who is believed to have co-founded the mercenary group.
+Passengers included Dmitry Utkin, a former Russian officer with the codename "Wagner," who is thought to have been a co-founder of the mercenary group.

 The clash came two months to the day after Prigozhin led a short-lived armed rebellion against the Kremlin, with his forces seizing the southern city of Rostov-on-Don before marching on the Russian capital.